ElectricGrill

 Performance Comparison

-For raw performance, the Ninja Woodfire Pro XL OG850 at $369 is the winner.
+For raw performance, the Ninja Woodfire Pro XL OG850 is the winner.
 Its 700F max temperature beats every Weber electric, and the 406 sq in cooking area is larger than any Weber electric except the premium models.
 Pellet smoke infusion adds real flavor that Weber cannot match.
 The only Weber that competes on performance is the Q2400 at 600F, and it lacks smoke capability entirely.

 Serious grillers who want max heat and space without app features